Philippines Earthquake/sbkinews.in

 Conclusion

-The event also highlights the real-time role of modern communication tools in disseminating critical information promptly, fostering a culture of safety and resilience among the Filipino people.
+It also shows the real-time usefulness of modern communication tools in the immediate release of vital information and the culture of safety and resilience of the Filipino people.